1951 Tipperary Senior Hurling Championship

-The 1951 Tipperary Senior Hurling Championship was the 61st staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
-The championship began on 7 October 1951 and ended on 4 November 1951.
+The 1951 Tipperary Senior Hurling Championship was the 60th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The championship ran from 7 October to 4 November 1951.

-Borris-Ileigh were the defending champions.
+Borris-Ileigh were the defending champions, however, they were beaten by Clonoulty in the semi-finals.

-On 4 November 1951, Holycross-Ballycahill won the championship after a 5–15 to 1–04 defeat of Clonoulty in the final at Thurles Sportsfield.
-It was their second championship title overall and their first title since 1948.
+The final was played on 4 November 1951 at Thurles Sportsfield, between Holycross–Ballycahill and Clonoulty, in what was their first ever meeting in the final.
+Holycross–Ballycahill won the match by 5–15 to 1–04 to claim their second championship title overall and a first title in three years.